Top 6 C# List Performance Examples for Faster Code

-Initialize C# List with Capacity
+Initialize Lists with a Defined Capacity

 Now let’s measure with BenchmarkDotNet the speed of working with a list with and without pre-initialization of the list capacity.